Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial5.md

    - Did the command work?
 What is the purpose of issuing a Linux command in this way?

-  9. Complete the Review Questions sections to get additional practice.
+  9. Complete the _Linux Practice Questions_ sections below to get additional practice.

 ## Linux Practice Questions